strigo/strigo-github-labs-examples/README.md

            syntax: "rst"
    ```

-1. **Relative vs Absolute paths to images**
+1. **Relative vs absolute paths to images**

    Your exercises repository can have images stored within it.
 Fetching these exercises will upload the images to Strigo.
-If the image could be accessed for some reason, we will replace it with a placeholder instead.
+If the image could not be accessed for some reason, we will replace it with a placeholder instead.

    Absolute image paths will not be affected, so if the image cannot be accessed, it won't show up for your students.

-1. **Public vs Private repositories**
+1. **Public vs private repositories**

    Both public and private repositories should be configured the same way.
 Please follow [Strigo's Guidelines](http://help.strigo.io/en/articles/4951906-fetching-lab-exercises-from-github) for more details.